 \section{Learning trees to make predictions}

-In this section we first state a specialization to our setting of the Chow-Liu algorithm.
-Later, in order to set up the learning for prediction problem, we discuss the problem of exact structure learning and give tight (up to a multiplicative constant) sample complexity for that problem.
-Finally, we define the ssTV distance $\LL^{(k)}$, explain how it relates to prediction, and then state our results.
+In order to place the learning for predictions problem into context, we first discuss the problem of exact structure learning and give tight (up to a constant factor) sample complexity for that problem.
+Then, in Section \ref{s:Inferning} we define the ssTV distance $\LL^{(k)}$, explain how it relates to prediction, and in Section~\ref{s:resultStatement} we state our results.